zacharyabolton/capstonetest/dev_diary.md

 07-11-17

 	Hacky fix for events falling on first issue: moving my $gte & $lt querys back a day.
 Works for now.
 Next step is making a "Add Event" page rather than modal (unless multi page is an issue for mobile build).

+07-26-17

+	Improved UI with CSS and trying to implement better mobile exp. w color coding dep.
+Having issues figuring out how to associate colors w/departments...